henriksson-lab/vireoSNP-rs/README.md

 Faithful Rust translation of `vireoSNP`, commit  `e3654633f7663732572c03c5dcf9fb00ec43b653`

-* 2026-05-10: Possibly working, near 4x faster due to differences in VCF parsing.
+* 2026-05-10: Possibly working, near 4x faster primarily due to differences in VCF parsing.
 May add support for more compact file formats in the future.
-Same output for 10M reads but need to check corner cases better
+Same output for 10M reads but need to check corner cases better.
+Be vigilant to early translation errors

 ## This is an LLM-mediated faithful (hopefully) translation, not the original code!